 Where this information on alternative provision is not reasonably ascertainable by the end of the afternoon session, it may be provided in a subsequent notice, but it must be provided without delay and no later than 48 hours before the provision is due to start.
-The only exception to this is where alternative provision is to be provided before the sixth day of an exclusion, in which case the information can be provided with less than 48 hours' notice with parents' consent.
+The only exception to this is where alternative provision is to be provided before the sixth day of an exclusion, in which case the information can be provided with less than 48 hours' notice with parental consent.

-The information above must be provided in writing but can be communicated via any effective method in the first instance (this may include email or text message, giving the notice directly to the parents, or sending the information home with the excluded student).
+The information above must be provided in writing but can be communicated via any effective method in the first instance (this may include email or text message, giving the notice directly to the parents or carers, or sending the information home with the excluded student).
 It should be noted that a notice is not made invalid solely because it has not been given by the required time.

+21.9.
 Informing parents about an exclusion:

 Whenever the decision is made to exclude a student the headteacher will, without delay, notify parents or carers of the period of the exclusion and the reason(s) for it.
 This will ideally be done, in the first instance, by telephone or in person to allow the parents or carers to ask any necessary questions about the situation.
-The initial notification should inform parents of the arrangements that have been made to enable the student to continue their education prior to the start of any alternative provision or the student's return to school.
+The initial notification should inform parents or carersof the arrangements that have been made to enable the student to continue their education prior to the start of any alternative provision or the student's return to school.

-Without delay, parents must be provided with the following information in writing:
+Without delay, parents or carers must be provided with the following information in writing:

-- the reason(s) for the exclusion; - the period of a fixed-period exclusion or, for a permanent exclusion, the fact that it is permanent; - parents' right to make representations about the exclusion to the governing body and how the student may be involved in this; - how any representations should be made; - where there is a legal requirement for the governing body to consider the exclusion, that parents have a right to attend a meeting, to be represented at that meeting (at their own expense) and to bring a friend; - relevant sources of free and impartial information in line with the DfE's statutory guidance on school exclusions.
+- the reason(s) for the exclusion; - the period of a fixed-period exclusion or, for a permanent exclusion, the fact that it is permanent; - parents' or carers' right to make representations about the exclusion to the governing body and how the student may be involved in this; - how any representations should be made; - where there is a legal requirement for the Governing Body to consider the exclusion, that parents or carers have a right to attend a meeting, to be represented at that meeting (at their own expense) and to bring a friend; - relevant sources of free and impartial information in line with the DfE's statutory guidance on school exclusions.

-The headteacher must also inform the parent of the days on which the parents must ensure that the student is not present in a public place at any time during school hours.
+The headteacher must also inform the parent/carer of the days on which the parents/carer must ensure that the student is not present in a public place at any time during school hours.
 This must be without delay and, at the latest, by the end of the afternoon session.

-Notification can be provided by delivering it directly to the parents, leaving it at their usual or last known home address, or posting it to that address.
-Notices can be given electronically if the parents have given written agreement for this kind of notice to be sent in this way.
-The headteacher must ensure that all communication is written clearly so that it is easily understood by parents.
-Where English is not the first language of the parents, due consideration should be given to translation of communication and a translator for representations to the governing body.
+Notification can be provided by delivering it directly to the parents/carers, leaving it at their usual or last known home address, or posting it to that address.
+Notices can be given electronically if the parents/carers have given written agreement for this kind of notice to be sent in this way.
+The Headteacher must ensure that all communication is written clearly so that it is easily understood by parents/carers.
+Where English is not the first language of the parents/carers, due consideration should be given to translation of communication and a translator for representations to the Governing Body.

-If a student is excluded for a further fixed-period following their original exclusion, or is subsequently permanently excluded, the head teacher must inform parents without delay and issue a new exclusion notice to parents.
+If a student is excluded for a further fixed-period following their original exclusion, or is subsequently permanently excluded, the Headteacher must inform parents/carers without delay and issue a new exclusion notice to parents/carers.

+21.10.
 The education of students prior to the sixth day of an exclusion: